 \paragraph{Translationese in references.}

 We first conduct an experiment to see if the translationese present in the reference would undermine system evaluation with COMET.
-We consider WMT's official reference as a standard version and \citet{freitag-etal-2020-bleu}'s paraphrased reference as a less translationese reference.\footnote{The ``paraphrased as-much-as-possible'' version.} Experiments are carried out under two settings: 1) WMT19 En$\rightarrow$De submissions evaluated by COMET$^\mathrm{DA}_\mathrm{22}$ and 2) WMT20 En$\rightarrow$De evaluated by COMET$^\mathrm{DA}_\mathrm{20}$ \citep{rei-etal-2020-unbabels}.
+We consider WMT's official reference as a standard version and \citet{freitag-etal-2020-bleu}'s paraphrased reference as a less translationese reference (we use their ``paraphrased as-much-as-possible'' version).
+Experiments are carried out under two settings: (1) WMT19 \EnDe{} submissions scored by COMET$^\mathrm{DA}_\mathrm{22}$, and (2) WMT20 \EnDe{} submissions scored by COMET$^\mathrm{DA}_\mathrm{20}$ \citep{rei-etal-2020-unbabels}.
 These two settings cover two scenarios---whether the test suite has been used in training the COMET model, or not.
 A breakdown of COMET scores and rankings for individual systems are listed in \Cref{app:translationese}~\Cref{tab:translationese-in-ref-wmt20,tab:translationese-in-ref-wmt19}.

-We notice that COMET scores decline dramatically when we switch the reference from the original one to the paraphrased one---aiming to reduce translationese.
-It means that COMET is indeed sensitive to such changes.
+The COMET scores decline dramatically when we switch the reference from the original one to the paraphrased one---aiming to reduce translationese.
+It means that COMET is indeed sensitive to such changes in the reference.
 Yet interestingly, the overall system ranking in either setting remains rather stable.
 We find a very high Kendall's $\tau_{a}$ of 0.9827 and 0.9833 on the system rankings in the two settings; pairwise accuracy computed against human judgements also maintained at 0.924.
 We conclude that translationese in the reference impacts absolute COMET scores but not system ranking.
 These patterns are consistent regardless of whether the model has been exposed to the test set.

 \paragraph{Translationese in hypotheses.} We then attempt to understand if a varying degree of translationese in the system outputs will influence system ranking by COMET.
-We run COMET$^\mathrm{DA}_\mathrm{22}$ and COMET$^\mathrm{kiwiDA}_\mathrm{22}$ on WMT19 En$\rightarrow$De system outputs as well as their corresponding rephrased outputs against the same source and reference.
-To acquire paraphrases affordably, we shortlist the top-10 systems' translations in the previous experiment and we prompt GPT-4o using the prompt outlined in \Cref{fig:gpt-paraphrase-instruction}.\footnote{Accessed \texttt{gpt-4o-2024-08-06} via API in Aug 2024.} We do not feed the source sentence to prevent the model from revising the quality.
+We run COMET$^\mathrm{DA}_\mathrm{22}$ and COMET$^\mathrm{kiwiDA}_\mathrm{22}$ on WMT19 \EnDe{} system outputs as well as their corresponding rephrased outputs against the same source and reference.
+To acquire paraphrases affordably, we shortlist the top-10 systems' translations in the previous experiment and we prompt GPT-4o using the prompt outlined in \Cref{fig:gpt-paraphrase-instruction}.\footnote{We accessed \texttt{gpt-4o-2024-08-06} via API in Aug 2024.} We do not feed the source sentence to prevent the model from revising the quality.